Part II: Second round of antlerless license sales to kick off

-The second round of antlerless deer license sales, in which Pennsylvania hunters can pick up a second antlerless license for the 2023-24 seasons, begins Monday, July 24 at 8 a.m.
+The second round of antlerless deer license sales, in which Pennsylvania hunters can pick up a second antlerless license for the 2023-24 seasons, began Monday, July 24.

 Antlerless licenses are available anywhere hunting licenses are sold, including online at HuntFish.PA.gov.